pdjr-signalk-plugins/ais-reporter/README.md

 Reports are issued at a user configured rate to each defined endpoint giving some control over Ethernet data and bandwidth use.

-## Configuration examples
+## Plugin configuration

+Configuration of the plugin is simple with much flexibility of approach.
+Unfortunately, Signal K's dashboard plugin configuration interface translates this flexibility into complexity and it is easier to discuss configuration in terms of the plugins's JSON configuration file.
+Once you understand the JSON structure, you should be able to navigate the plugin's configuration in Signal K's dashboard interface with ease.

+### A minimal configuration
-The plugin includes built-in defaults and a minimal plugin configuration requires the definition of a reporting endpoint by specifying the endpoint's IP address and service port.
+The plugin includes built-in defaults for most configuration properties and a minimal plugin configuration just requires the definition of at least one reporting endpoint in terms of its IP address and service port.
+For example:
 > {
 > &nbsp;&nbsp;"configuration": {
 > &nbsp;&nbsp;&nbsp;&nbsp;"endpoints": [
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;{
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"name": "MarineTraffic",
-> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"ipAddress": "xxx.xxx.xxx.xxx",
+> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"ipAddress": "*target_ip_address*",
-> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"port": nnnnn
+> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"port": *target_port_number*
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;}
 > &nbsp;&nbsp;&nbsp;&nbsp;]
 > &nbsp;&nbsp;},